aimllifetime/behavior_cloning/writeup_report.md

 using Nvida covnet architecture primarily but with some dropouts.
 The input image is normalized with lambda layer in input layer(code line 189) The model includes RELU layers to introduce nonlinearity

-    ** First layer **: using lambda to normalize the image. second layer: cropping the upper half image so only majority of road is only presented. third layer: convolutional with 24 filters and filter 5x5, stride (2,2), activation of relu. fourth layer: convolutional with 36 filters and filter 5x5, stride (2,2), activation of relu. fifth layer: convolutional with 48 filters and filter 5x5, stride (2,2), activation of relu.
+    First layer:  using lambda to normalize the image. second layer: cropping the upper half image so only majority of road is only presented. third layer:  convolutional with 24 filters and filter 5x5, stride (2,2), activation of relu. fourth layer: convolutional with 36 filters and filter 5x5, stride (2,2), activation of relu. fifth layer:  convolutional with 48 filters and filter 5x5, stride (2,2), activation of relu.
     Dropout probability 0.3
     sixth layer:  convolutional with 64 filters and filter 5x5, stride (1,1), activation of relu. seventh layer: same as sixth layer.
     eighth layer: flatten layer
     dropout probability 0.3
     ninth layer:  densely connect layer of 100 tenth layer:  densely connect layer of 50 last layer:   is output layer with one node.

 #### 2. Attempts to reduce overfitting in the model